About Carpet Accessory Trims

 More space is needed.
-The company rent 3500 sq feet of warehouse space in Tring, Hertfordshire.
-The warehouse is on a first floor, not ideal when working with 350kg crates of brass.
-It’s cheap though and the extra space is utilised with an automatic polishing machine, a big improvement in polishing the profiles individually.
+The company rents 3500 sq feet of warehouse space in Tring, Hertfordshire.
+The warehouse is on the first floor, not ideal when working with 350kg crates of brass.
+It’s cheap though and the extra space is utilized with an automatic polishing machine, a big improvement in polishing the profiles individually.

 The unit is in a tired state so the company fit it out to be workable over a six week period whilst slowly moving over from Tring.

 Plastics are a major part of the business though the brass range is growing rapidly.
 C.A.T. now have the largest range of solid brass profiles in the flooring industry.

 C.A.T. see an opportunity for stainless steel sections (a metal popular with architects and specifiers) A range of products is developed and this complements the brass range superbly and C.A.T. stainless is well received by clients requiring a better finish than aluminium.

 C.A.T. are the first accessory business in the U.K. to produce stainless steel profiles and our reputation as specialists strengthens.